web3/web3.js/docs/web3.rst

 utils
 =====================

-    Property of Web3 class and instance of Web3
+    Static accessible property of the Web3 class and property of the instance as well.

 .. code-block:: javascript